 Once they understand what performance goals they are meeting and where they are underachieving, it becomes much easier to make plans for future productivity and further refine projections.

-What comes out of this is an improved capacity for performance management, i.e company leaderships ability to set unique goals with each of their employees in order to get the very most out of their time at work.
+What comes out of this is an improved capacity for performance and project management, i.e company leadership’s ability to set unique goals with each of their employees in order to get the very most out of their time at work.

 Through data analyses, not only can you see what areas in performance management need improvement, but you can also subsequently monitor your non-profit staff’s ability to meet those improvements through further analyses once an intervention plan has been implemented.

-This strategy also helps to identify housekeeping needs, such as whether or not your staff, or even an individual member of your staff, would be benefited by additional training or resources.
+This strategy also helps to identify housekeeping needs, such as whether or not your staff, or even an individual member of your staff, would be benefited from additional training or resources.